aoriens/news-service/README.md

   with.
 The parameter may be passed many times to specify multiple values.
 For EACH parameter value passed there must be a matching tag related to a news entry in order for the news entry to be output.
+- `title` - a substring in the news title.
+The parameter may be passed many times to specify multiple values.
+It is enough for a news article to match at least one value in order to be output.
+- `body` - a substring in the news body.
+The parameter may be passed many times to specify multiple values.
+It is enough for a news article to match at least one value in order to be output.

 The parameters are logically combined as follows: